Religious Education (RE) is provided for children who are at least 4 years of age. Our current curriculum encourages children to:

 As Unitarian Universalists, we believe that Religious Education is a life-long experience.
 We do our best to offer support for every person on their path toward truth and meaning.

-Currently, our only adult Religious Education offering is our adult forum on Sunday mornings.
-Classes focusing on specific topics are formed as individuals are interested.
+Currently, our adult Religious Education offering is our discussion forum on Sunday mornings.
+Additional classes focusing on specific topics are formed as individuals are interested.

 Past and possible future topics include the following as well as many others: